wmtlab/V-Touching/README.md

 8. If you want to control the position of the hand without VR, you can set **Use Vr** (will be introduced later) to false.
 Then, you can control the position of the hand with W, A, S, and D keys.
 The position reset key is Q.

 ## 4. Data Source
 In this project, we provide [some data](TouchMaterialServer/Assets/_Project/Materials/DUT) for direct testing of our application.
-Additionally, we have placed the data source and usage instructions in another repository.
+Additionally, we have placed the data source and usage instructions in another repository: [V-Touching-Data](https://github.com/wmtlab/V-Touching-Data).

 ## 4. Project Structure
 ### 4.1 Client Main Scene